-Section Four- Event Eligibility
+Section Four - Event Eligibility

-Qualifying Events (must meet each criteria below):
+Qualifying Events (must meet EACH criteria below):

-- 1. Events that take place between July 1, 2024 and June 30, 2025.
+- 1. Events that take place in Fiscal Year 2026: between July 1, 2025 and June 30, 2026.
 Events held outside of the funding year cannot apply.
 No exceptions. - 2.
-Events that are open to and of interest to the general public, and serve at least 2,000 people.
-NEW - 3.
-Events that are free or feature a free or low cost component. - 4.
-Events that are located in the City of Rochester on City-owned property like parks, streets, and sidewalks.
-NEW - Events organized by an entity with legal standing.
+Events located in the City of Rochester on City-owned property like parks, streets, and sidewalks. - 3.
+Events that are open to and of interest to the general public, and serve at least 2,000 people. - 4.
+Events that feature a free or low cost component on City property. - 5.
+Events that utilize both private and City property must meet the minimum attendance requirements and the free or low-cost requirement on City property. - 6.
+Events organized by an entity with legal standing.
 No fiduciaries can be used.
 Entities MUST be able to provide general liability insurance, proof of worker's compensation & disability insurance (or a NYS waiver).
-NEW
+See section 2.

-Section Five- Event Ineligibility
+Section Five - Event Ineligibility